contact us

 Postdoctoral Fellow

-Nick Maxwell, Ph.D.: Dr. Maxwell obtained his Ph.D. from the University of South Carolina.
-Dr. Maxwell studies the molecular mechanisms of brain disorders using new CRISPR-based protein engineering approaches in the lab.
+Nick Maxwell, Ph.D: Dr. Maxwell obtained his Ph.D. from the University of South Carolina.
+Dr. Maxwell studies the molecular mechanisms of Autism based on a mutation in a voltage-gated sodium channel.
+He is combining mouse genetics, AI models, and protein engineering to search for new cures.

 Pushpa Khanal